OceeDiTT/DEM-Generation-SAR/README.md

 ## Data Source & Acquisition

 The SAR data used in this project were obtained from Copernicus Programme and correspond to Sentinel-1 acquisitions in SLC IW (Single Look Complex – Interferometric Wide Swath) mode.
 All selected Sentinel-1 SLC IW scenes were downloaded directly from the Copernicus data hub and subsequently processed in SNAP for interferometric DEM generation.
+The specidfic images and study boundaries can be found in the `helplist.txt` file.

 ## Image Selection Criteria